Durum Wheat Pasta

 How to Use It

 Cook in well-salted boiling water until al dente -- follow package times minus one minute, then taste.
 Drain and toss with extra-virgin olive oil or sauce immediately.
 For maximum resistant starch, cook, cool, and reheat.
 Pair with legumes (chickpeas, lentils, white beans) for complete protein.
-Whole wheat pasta has more fiber but slightly different texture.
+Whole wheat pasta has more fibre but slightly different texture.

 What to Pair It With